payday-restoration/restoration-mod/README.md

 # Credits

 Rhynne Helped in development of the Restoration HUD and was the original project lead.
-Creating the Ukranian Job edit.
+Creating the map edits.

 DoktorAkcel Majority of the HUD and UI setup, asset work, incredibly useful research to help with mod development.